 Nearly 1.4 million WordPress blog posts are published every single day.
 And that’s great news(!) … somewhat.

 But on the other, and particularly if apart from building sites you do a fair bit of publishing as well, this makes the environment a bit tough.
-Knowing that mind-bending number – 1.4 million posts daily – how do your posts stand out?
+And, if you’re just starting a blog, then that mind-bending number – 1.4 million posts daily – can be intimidating.
+How do your posts stand out?
 What makes them worth being noticed?

 Yes, the information quality itself is one way to stand out.
 You probably spent hours writing your latest post, right?
 But does your blog reflect that?
 Is it easy to read, easy to skim?
 Do the main points jump out of the page, urging the reader to read more?
 Do you format WordPress blog posts correctly?